 The Spaces in Between: Following the Route of Keystone XL

 As proposed, the Keystone XL Pipeline would run from Hardisty, Alberta, to Steele City, Nebraska.
 Because the pipeline is a buried, hidden thing, I thought I should see what goes on aboveground—how the land where the oil comes from is treated.
-I started my trip north of the Hardisty refinery in Fort McMurray, Alberta, the center of the tar sands mining industry, and spent six weeks exploring two provinces and three states, driving several thousand miles to see the landscape the 1,100-mile pipeline would go through.
+In May 2017 I started my trip north of the Hardisty refinery in Fort McMurray, Alberta, the center of the tar sands mining industry, and spent six weeks exploring two provinces and three states, driving several thousand miles to see the landscape the 1,100-mile pipeline would go through.

 Canada’s boreal forest became a stable landscape about 7,000 years ago, and in Alberta it once covered the northern half of the province.
 Wildlife that is rare or endangered other places, including millions of woodland caribou, still thrives there, as do species that have lost much of their original range in North America—grizzly bears, wolverines, lynxes, and wolves.
 Fire, disease, and insects are an integral part of how the forest was shaped, so the trees are mixed in age and usually less than 100 years old.